adopted-ember-addons/ember-infinity/README.md

 {{infinity-loader infinityModel=model}}
 ```

 In both cases, whenever the `infinity-loader` component is in view, we will fetch the next page for you.

+### Response Meta Expectations

-Lastly, by default, `ember-infinity` expects the server response to contain something about how many total pages it can expect to fetch. `ember-infinity` defaults to looking for something like `meta: { total_pages: 20 }` in your response.
+By default, `ember-infinity` expects the server response to contain something about how many total pages it can expect to fetch. `ember-infinity` defaults to looking for something like `meta: { total_pages: 20 }` in your response.
 See [Advanced Usage](#AdvancedUsage).

 ### Closure Actions<a name="ClosureActions"></a>